FAQ

 Verifiable computation allows developers to build applications that help Ethereum scale or even create applications that were not possible before, with enhanced privacy properties.
 We believe the future of Ethereum will be shaped by zero-knowledge proofs and our goal is to help increase its capabilities.

-We believe that there are many things that will be built using Aligned that we have not even imagined yet.
+We believe that there are many things that will be built using Aligned's stack that we have not even imagined yet.
 For some possible use cases please see this page.

 Why EigenLayer?